-An appellant submitting an appeal to any decision concerning the evaluation and assessment of transfer credit must contact the Coordinator of Admissions and Transfer Credit Services to discuss

-Appeals of Penalties Arising from the Academic the award and to set out the reasons for their appeal.
+An appellant submitting an appeal to any decision concerning the evaluation and assessment of transfer credit must contact the Coordinator of Admissions and Transfer Credit Services to discuss the award and to set out the reasons for their appeal.
 Such contact must be made within thirty (30) days of receiving the letter containing the transfer credit decision.